aibobrov/SwiftValidation/README.md

 }
 ```

-In case of `catchPhrase` is empty the propertyName equals to `company.catchPhrase`
+In case of empty `catchPhrase` the propertyName equals to `company.catchPhrase`

 ## DisjunctionValidator, ConjunctionValidator